donet-server/donet/docs/01-Introduction.md

 [^3]: Note in the diagram that every service requires its own Message Director service.
 All of the services' MDs make connections to the 'upstream MD', which in this case would be directly to the master message director.
-Therefore, the Donet daemon will always boot up a Message Director instance.
-This is why it is a required section in the TOML configuration file, and also why it is not included under the 'services' section.
+In some instances, such as in development environments, all services will make a direct connection to the master message director.

 <br>